Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory: Abstract

 \section{Abstract}

-The knowledge of energetic barriers and free energy landscape is crucial for applications of superconductors.
-Examples include barriers for vortex nucleation and pinning in transmission lines, superconducting magnets, superconducting single-photon detectors, and superconductor-based qubits.
-Contrarily to the problem of finding energy minima and critical magnetic fields, currently, there are no controllable methods to explore the free energy landscape, identify saddle-points, and compute associated barriers.
-These barriers depend on coherence length, which makes the London-model-based approach by Bean and Livingston in general not reliable.
-Here we present a generalization of the string method to gauge field theories, which allows the calculation of free energy barriers in superconductors.
-We apply the technique to solve the full nonlinear problem of vortex nucleation in complicated geometries that previously were not amenable to analytical and numerical treatment.
-Then, we study the case of rough surfaces and the presence of pinning.
+The knowledge of vortex nucleation barriers is crucial for applications of superconductors, such as single-photon detectors and superconductor-based qubits.
+Contrarily to the problem of finding energy minima and critical fields, there are no controllable methods to explore the energy landscape, identify saddle points, and compute associated barriers.
+Similar problems exist in high-energy physics where the saddle-point configurations are called sphalerons.
+Here, we present a generalization of the string method to gauge field theories, which allows the calculation of energy barriers in superconductors.
+We solve the problem of vortex nucleation, assessing the effects of the nonlinearity of the model, complicated geometry, surface roughness, and pinning.